cez883/yourtech-sales-dashboard/README.md

 ## Executive Summary

-The project presents a six-page Power BI dashboard developed for **YourTech.com**, a fictional multi-channel electronics retailer.
+The project presents a five-page Power BI dashboard developed for **YourTech.com**, a fictional multi-channel electronics retailer.
 The report provides a single source of truth for analysing sales performance, marketing campaigns, customer behaviour, and product profitability.

 The dashboard enables users to move from high-level KPIs to detailed customer-level analysis through interactive filtering and drillthrough functionality.